-Change in accounts payable: An increase in accounts payable from beginning to end of year is added and a decrease is subtracted when calculating accrual expenses.
+Change in accounts payable: An increase in accounts payable from beginning to end of year is added when calculating accrual expenses because these expenses were incurred (resources used) in 1992 but not paid for.

 Accrual expenses are the costs of inputs actually used in this year's production.
 They are the total of cash paid, as well as changes in inventory, prepaid expenses, and accounts payable.